Vkumar-sys/INDUSTRIAL_PROJECT_3-Hospitality_Revenue_Analysis-/README.md

     resume project challenge 1 where we get to understand the thorough life cycle of a data analytics project and the key steps involved at each level and enhancing the domain knowledge too of our hospitality industry.

+  #Key Note:- For going through all the datasets used in this project kindly refer the files attached above in the
+              files section

+  #Key Note:- For referring the DAX Calculated columns and Measures list kindly see the file attached above in the
+              files section named as Metric_List

-  #Key Note:- For going through all the respective visualisations in the dashboard kindly download the pbix file
+  #Key Note:- For going through all the respective visualisations in the dashboard kindly download the .pbix file
               locally attached above in the files section and Navigate through the dashboard pages for better visualisation aspects and insights.

-  #Key Note:-For understanding the detailed meanings of the key terms used kindly refer the file having the DAX
-             queries used to build calculated columns and measures and detailed description of the files is attched there

   # Codebasics Team # Resume Project Challenge # Data Analytics # Business Analytics